Profila/Self-Sovereign-Identity/documentation/flows/5_VC_Presentation_Request_and_response.md

 To make a presentation request, follow these steps:

 1. Send a POST request to the brand `/create-presentation-request/` endpoint.
-2. Provide the connection id and brand api key.
+2. Provide the connection id and brand API key.
 The trusted issuer did is its short form did of the issuer that issued the VC to the user.
 3. Upon success, the API will return a response with the newly created presentation request information.

 Example request: